typescript-fm/shows/README.md

-# shows
+# TypeScript.fm Episodes

-Show materials, examples, or code that go along with the episodes
+Show materials, examples, or code that go along with the episodes.

+Listen to the show at https://typescript.fm!